Skip to Main Content

 Annotation for Standard 28

 Look for instructions on how to access library resources outside the guide.
 For example, if the library author highlights a subject database list, they should include step-by-step instructions on how to access the list from the library homepage.
 Another example: If a library author provides a list of peer-reviewed literature on a topic, the guide author should provide step-by-step information on how to replicate the search from the library homepage.
-A third example: If the library author highlights a list of e-books, then they should provide step-by-step instructions for finding e-books in their discovery tool or a database with instructions walking the student through the process starting from the library homepage.
+A third example: If the library author highlights a list of e-books, then they should provide step-by-step instructions for finding e-books in their discovery tool or a database with instructions walking the student through the process, starting from the library homepage.

 Watch the Standard 29 video: